thedaviddias/bfdes.in/posts/hello-world.md

 })
 ```

-Note that streaming markup reduces the actual time for first paint.

-Then client JS takes over, enabling rapid navigation between various ‘pages’ of the website.
+On the client JavaScript takes over, enabling rapid navigation between various ‘pages’ of the website.
 [React Router](https://github.com/ReactTraining/react-router) is responsible for the transitions between these views:

 ```jsx